 We went down to Phoenix so Robert could check out some dental schools, and because he knows I love Arizona.
 We had never been to the Grand Canyon and decided to add that into our trip.
 It was amazing.
 I love RED ROCK!
 This first picture you can tell was taken from inside the car, from the bug splats on the windshield:)

 Robert got together with some mission friends, and we all had little boys about the same age, and they all stayed up way past their bed times having a ball together.
-Brady riding the donkey in the Grand Canyon lodge on the north rim.

 Brady and Robert on the North Rim.
 Sorry about the foggy smudge, after taking all our pics, I realized there was a water spot on the lense.
 Sheesh.